 Have any of these ideas inspired you in your local biz?
 We hope you can take one or more of these and run with them!

 As you continue to innovate, shift, and grow your local business, our team is ready to support you in the process.
-We’ve created a program called the 90-Day Local Launch to address the challenges every local business owner faces.
+We’ve created a program called Local Business Foundations to address the challenges every local business owner faces.
 From growing an email list to using social media to build a legacy brand in your community, we’ve got the tools you need to increase your revenue and impact.
 Check it out here!

 If you’ve implemented any of these ideas, we would love to hear about it in our Facebook Group and support your local business journey!